 We are all connected to each other.
-More people than not, care deeply.
-More people than not, are calling out for lasting change and healing, and actually making it happen.
-More people than not, are making a difference.
+And more often than not, people care deeply.
+More people are calling out for lasting change and healing, and actually making it happen.
+More people are truly trying to make a difference.

 And, we hold on to this ancient and present truth: “The Lord is close to the brokenhearted and saves those who are crushed in spirit.“ (Psalm 34:18)

-I have clung to those very words for dear life before, myself.
-I also wrote them in a card and placed them in the coffin of our mother whom we lost to suicide, many years ago.
+I have clung to those very words myself.
+I wrote them in a card and placed them in the coffin of our mother whom we lost to suicide, many years ago.

 Deep, genuine lament is not only part of our earliest spiritual traditions; it is also a necessary element of our human-ness.
 It fosters empathy for others, it connects us.
 It moves us outside of ourselves to want to go and help others.
 Sometimes that is as simple and uncomplicated as just being there with, or for, someone.
 Other times we might be called to be or do, more.
 When we listen with our hearts, we usually know what to do.
 Often, words aren’t even necessary.